 How to Treat Asthma with a Low-Salt Diet

-Cutting 2 teaspoons of salt’s worth of sodium from one’s daily diet can significantly improve lung function in asthmatics.
+Cutting two teaspoons of salt’s worth of sodium from one’s daily diet can significantly improve lung function in asthmatics.

 Does Paratuberculosis in Meat Trigger Type 1 Diabetes?